Calling an Uber is supposed to be the safe decision to make before a night out on the town, but what happens when it ends in an accident?

 While Uber requires their drivers to have insurance, the policy doesn’t cover vehicles that are used for compensation, raising additional questions about the pre-screening process put in place by Uber.

 Car accidents often result in serious injuries, and when the driver of the vehicle responsible for the crash is a stranger you trusted with your safety, the victim shouldn’t be expected to cover the medical bills out of their own pocket.
-At Givens Givens Sparks, our Tampa personal injury attorneys have provided our clients with experienced and passionate legal representation for decades, and are committed to securing you the compensation you deserve.
+At Robert Sparks Attorneys, our Tampa personal injury attorneys have provided our clients with experienced and passionate legal representation for decades, and are committed to securing you the compensation you deserve.
 If you were seriously injured in a car crash, give us a call at (813) 336-3348 to speak with a member of our firm or fill out our online form to request a free case evaluation today.